karthikcs/capstone-project-flight-delay/capstone_proposal.md

 # Modeling and Predicting the Flight Delay

-## Proposal for Capstone Project during Udacity Machine Learning Engineer Nanodegree
+## Proposal for Capstone Project - Udacity Machine Learning Engineer Nanodegree

 Karthik Sunil
 Aug 8th, 2019
 ---

-##
-This document explains the background forthis capstone project.
+### This document explains the background forthis capstone project.

 - The source of dataset
-- The appoach that will be used for exploratory data analysis and also will provide
+- The appoach that will be used for exploratory data analysis
+- Feature exploration which can be used for ML modelling
+-

 ### Domain Background
 _(approx. 1-2 paragraphs)_